keatonthornock/Program/README.md

 ## Quick setup (backend Google Sheet)

-1. Create a copy of the template sheet into your Google Drive (a ward Google account is recommended so it stays within ward control):
+1. Create a copy of the template sheet into your Google Drive, go to **File → Make a copy → Change Name → Make a copy** *(a ward specific Google account is recommended so it stays within ward control)*:
    https://docs.google.com/spreadsheets/d/144P85pf3sp6_yxGTZIALg1nFahk8BgX-oxdM-LUPTV8/edit?gid=0#gid=0
 2. In Google Sheets, go to **File → Share → Publish to web**.
 3. Publish the **Administrative** tab.